 If you’ve decided it’s time to upgrade your mower, determining whether or not it will fit through your gate is a must.
 While the question seems simple, finding out the answer isn’t as cut and dry as you’d hope.

-Read on to find out all you need to know on whether or not a riding lawn mower will fit through a gate.
+Read on to find out all you need to know about whether or not a riding lawn mower will fit through a gate.

 Will a Riding Lawn Mower Fit in a Gate?